Making cancer treatment decisions during pregnancy

 • how many weeks pregnant you are

-• the type of cancer and its stage (how far it has grown or if it has spread)
+• the stage of cancer – for example, how far it has grown or if it has spread

 • how slowly or quickly the cancer is growing

-• if the aim of treatment is to cure the cancer or to control it.
+• whether the aim of treatment is to cure the cancer or to control it.

 How many weeks pregnant you are

-How far along you are in your pregnancy affects the timing of different treatments, particularly chemotherapy.
+How far along you are in your pregnancy is important when deciding about treatment.
+It affects the timing of different treatments, particularly chemotherapy.

 A pregnancy usually lasts for about 40 weeks.
 It is divided into periods of around 3 months, called trimesters.
 During each trimester, the baby goes through different stages of development.